elad237/leaderboard-project/README.md

 ### Usage

-For making any changes to the project the clone the project-
+For making any changes to the project clone the project-

 ### Run tests